3 Data Visualization Resources — and One Powerful Testimonial

 Data visualizations that are honest, accurate, and well-designed can go a long way toward meeting these current needs.
 As Anthony said, “Whoever owns the numbers owns the story.”

-In our Masters in Data Science program, we take a comprehensive approach to the practice of data science.
+In our Master’s in Data Science and Analytics program, we take a comprehensive approach to the practice of data science.
 Our curriculum weaves together technical skills and organizational perspectives in ways that prepare our students to create deep value from data in whatever settings they might practice.